AI @ American Express

 2025 Q1

-Amex GBT invests in AI fluency programs to empower colleagues, aiming to foster a culture of innovation and further AI adoption.
+Amex GBT invested in improving AI fluency among employees to foster innovation and effective AI adoption in workplace processes.

 2024 Q4